Copyright 1994 - 2023 Bill's Bible Basics

-It is only after we have been chastised by the Lord, and purged of our iniquity, or purged of our impurities, that we finally become vessels more fit for the Master's use.
-For some of us, it takes a very long time before we are finally willing to accept His Words of Truth; but once we do, He fills us with both His Wisdom and Understanding.
-Notice again the references to the purity of gold and silver in the following verses:
+It is only after we have been chastised by the Lord, and purged of our iniquity -- that is, our impurities -- that we finally become vessels which are more fit for the Master's use.
+For some of us, it can take a very long time before we are finally willing to accept His words of Truth.
+But once we do, the Lord begins to fill us with both His Wisdom and Understanding.
+Notice again the references to the purity of gold and silver in the following group of verses:

 "Happy is the man that findeth wisdom, and the man that getteth understanding.
 For the merchandise of it is better than the merchandise of silver, and the gain thereof than fine gold."